andela-Taiwo/Document_Manager/README.md

 - dotenv - To protect secret ID
 - Express - Express is Node.js web application framework
 - path - to get paths during production
-Installation

-- clone the project to new folder, copy and paste the commands below on your terminal

 -install dependencies
 $ npm install